Kasper Schmeichel: Manchester City

 Schmeichel made his Manchester City debut against West Ham United in August 2007.
-He played against City's rivals and his boyhood team Manchester United on 19 August 2007 and kept a clean sheet in City's 1–0 home win.
+He played against City's rivals Manchester United on 19 August 2007 and kept a clean sheet in City's 1–0 home win.
 Schmeichel saved a penalty from Arsenal's Robin van Persie on 25 August 2007 at the Emirates Stadium.
 Despite City losing 1–0 to Arsenal, he was named man of the match.
 He played the first seven of Manchester City's games in the 2007–08 Premier League, keeping clean sheets against Manchester United, West Ham, Aston Villa and Derby County, conceding only five goals.

 He signed a new four-year deal with City in September 2007.
 This was then followed up with an agreement to go on a one-month loan with Championship side Cardiff City on 25 October 2007.
 He made his debut for Cardiff on 27 October 2007 in a 1–1 draw with Scunthorpe United.
 He was named 2007 Danish Under-21 Talent of the Year.

 Towards the end of the loan spell, Schmeichel requested that he would be allowed to stay on at Cardiff for a longer period and on 22 November, the loan spell was extended until the new year, with manager Sven-Göran Eriksson stating that he could possibly stay at the club for the rest of the season providing Manchester City do not suffer an injury crisis.
 After Eriksson named Joe Hart as the number one goalkeeper at Manchester City, however, Andreas Isaksson requested a transfer.
 This meant that Eriksson would not allow Cardiff to keep Schmeichel after his initial loan period ended on 2 January.
 On 31 December, Eriksson threw Cardiff a lifeline by opening talks for Schmeichel to stay at Ninian Park.
 Schmeichel would be allowed to stay for two more matches should Isaksson not move until late in the January transfer window.
 Schmeichel had stated he would like to play for Cardiff again in the future.
 Schmeichel, however, returned to Eastlands the day after his initial loan expired.

 He joined Coventry City on loan until the end of the season on 13 March.
 Towards the end of the season, his father, Peter Schmeichel, commented during a TV interview that his son was not happy at Manchester City and was set to leave following the end of the season.

 Despite wanting to leave, Schmeichel returned to the City of Manchester Stadium at the end of the season and changed to the number 16 shirt.
 He repeatedly stated that he wanted to leave City and regretted signing a four-year contract.

 On 16 November, Schmeichel entered a game as a substitute after Joe Hart injured his ankle in the 14th minute.
 City went on to a 2–2 result with Hull City.
 In December 2008, Schmeichel played his last game for Manchester City in a UEFA Cup match against Racing de Santander.